Grain-Free Pet Food Diets | What to Know Before Switching

 The benefit and necessity of grain-free pet food have come under scrutiny in recent years due to an FDA investigation due to a potential association with a canine heart disease known as dilated cardiomyopathy (DCM).
 As a result of this potential association, many have been told there is no scientific evidence to support the use of grain-free foods in canines and felines, or that these foods do not provide any benefit over grain-inclusive foods.
-For the most part, grain-free refers to kibble, although some have also categorized various canned, freeze-dried, and raw diets until the ‘grain-free’ umbrella.
+For the most part, grain-free refers to kibble, although some have also categorized various canned, freeze-dried, and raw diets under the ‘grain-free’ umbrella.
 But are these claims accurate?
 Let’s find out:

 Grain-free foods don’t provide benefits?